apollographql/hack-the-supergraph/solar-seas/README.md

   --routing-url "https://solar-seas-production.up.railway.app/"
 ```

-We can see our Supergraph deployment in the "Launches" tab:
+We can see our Supergraph deployment in the "Launches" tab.

-(image of successful launch - found bug in staging that is blocking this)

 Now let's open up Explorer and try running the same query in explorer to see the query execute faster.
-Congratulations, you've completed Solar Seas!
-Head to either *cosmic-cove* or *space-beach* next.

 ---